Program Details

 |

-Are there other program requirements beyond specific courses? | The first mathematics course (gateway course) is MTH 263 - Calculus I and should be taken during the first semester (typically fall) upon entry to the college.
+Program Requirements Beyond Specific Courses | The first mathematics course (gateway course) is MTH 263 - Calculus I and should be taken during the first semester (typically fall) upon entry to the college.
 Math majors should be prepared to complete a series of math application courses such as MTH 264 - Calculus II, MTH 265 - Calculus III, MTH 266 - Linear Algebra, and MTH 287 - Differential Equations. |

-Do More With Your Degree | Completing a degree in mathematics provides opportunities in careers such as Remote Sensing and Processing, Modeling/Simulation and Mathematics Statistics, Mathematics Economics, Computational Modeling and Data Analysis, Actuarial Sciences, and Biomathematics. |
+Doing More With Your Degree | Completing a degree in mathematics provides opportunities in careers such as Remote Sensing and Processing, Modeling/Simulation and Mathematics Statistics, Mathematics Economics, Computational Modeling and Data Analysis, Actuarial Sciences, and Biomathematics. |

 Program Successes & Highlights | Students may qualify for one of several internship opportunities offered by The National Aeronautics and Space Administration (NASA), the National Institute of Health (NIH), the Department of Energy (DOE) or other private or government agencies.
 Our graduates have been successful in their studies at: Old Dominion University, Virginia Commonwealth University, William & Mary, Virginia Tech, and James Madison University |